Bananenpro/ws-testserver/README.md

 ## Description

-A simple websocket server, which enables you to view all incoming data and to send arbitrary text to clients.
+A simple websocket server, which enables you to manually send and receive any text.

 ## Setup